 Instead, Genevieve sleeps at Saint-Étienne-du-Mont, behind the secular mausoleum that should have been her church, inside a gilded, glass coffin that holds only her broken tombstone, but could still give Snow White’s a run for its money…

 “To its left,” a priest tells me, is a reliquary containing “what is believed to be her hair.”
 To its right is another believed-to-be-relic: a bit of her femur, smaller than a peanut but the heartiest remainder of a woman who clearly deserves, in layman’s terms, to be dubbed the patron saint of another strength entirely: holding oneself together.

-If you can’t face the queues and crowds of the Notre-Dame, we suggest you make your escape up the winding rue de la Montagne-Sainte-Geneviève (yes she has a road/ mountain named after her too) and find this secret stunner waiting at the top of the hill overlooking the left Bank of the Seine.
+If you can’t make it past the queues for the Notre-Dame, we suggest you make your escape up the winding rue de la Montagne-Sainte-Geneviève (yes she has a road/mountain named after her, too) to find this secret stunner waiting at the top of the hill, overlooking the left Bank of the Seine.

 And for more Paris secrets, “Don’t be a Tourist in Paris” is here.